 Jean Todt (France), Special Envoy of the Secretary-General for Road Safety

-Topic of the report and presentation: "The impact of new automotive products on improving road safety."
+The topic of the report and presentation: “The impact of new automotive products on improving road safety.”

-SIU System provides advanced end-to-end solutions in the field of supply and maintenance of a wide range of high-tech 3D printers and scanners, software, industrial, laboratory, and measuring equipment.
+SIU System provides leading end-to-end solutions for supplying and servicing a wide range of high-tech 3D printers and scanners, software, industrial, laboratory and measurement equipment.
 The company is an authorized distributor of the world's leading manufacturer of prototyping equipment 3D SYSTEMS (USA).

-Alexey Stakh, Regional General Manager of Uber in the CIS countries, Minsk, Belarus
+Alexey Stakh, regional general manager of Uber in the CIS countries, Minsk, Belarus

 For your information: